andrewgarrison/atgarrison.com/site/content/now.md

 ##### October 12th, 2018

-1. Improving <a href="/projects/project/moviefinder/">MovieFinder</a>
-2. Making beats in Logic Pro X
+1. Learning AWS Amplify
-3. Uploading some past design work on <a href="https://www.behance.net/andrewtg">Behance</a>
+2. Uploading some past design work on <a href="https://www.behance.net/andrewtg">Behance</a>